BaptisteFrc/Median_Smoothing_Certification/README.md

 ## Credits

 This project has been carried out in the context of CentraleSupelec AI project pole.
 Our team was composed of 5 first year students :
-Sarah Lamik, Mathilde Morain, Yi Zhong, Baptiste François and Aurèle Gallard ; in partnership with a CEA researcher : Aurélien Benoît-Lévy.
+Sarah Lamik, Mathilde Morhain, Yi Zhong, Baptiste François and Aurèle Gallard ; in partnership with a CEA researcher : Aurélien Benoît-Lévy.

 ## Licence